Why this course?

 Environmental Pollution Management*

-This class provides an introduction to the methods used to predict environmental impacts, and evaluates how these may be used to integrate environmental factors into decisions.
+This class, run by the Department of Civil & Environmental Engineering, provides an introduction to the methods used to predict environmental impacts, and evaluates how these may be used to integrate environmental factors into decisions.
 The class draws principally on the UK planning context of environmental impact assessment of individual projects (project EIA), but also takes account of EIA experience in other countries and international organisations.
-Teaching staff: Dr Elsa João
+Students are also introduced to key principles of Strategic Environmental Assessment (SEA).

 Fundamentals of Environmental Forensics*